 Learn how to become a layout artist.
 Research the education requirements, training information and experience required to start a career in the graphic design field.

-Your job as a layout artist will involve collecting and arranging type styles and images to form a visual design for print ads or Web pages.
-A layout artist is one of several types of commercial artists commonly known as graphic designers.
-You may find work in the art departments of corporations or with publications, including newspapers, catalogs and magazines.
-Sometimes, you'll be pressed for time to meet a deadline.
+Layout artists collect and arrange type styles and images to form a visual design for print ads or Web pages.
+They are one of several types of commercial artists commonly known as graphic designers.
+Layout artists find work in the art departments of corporations or with publications, including newspapers, catalogs and magazines.
+Sometimes, they are pressed for time to meet a deadline.

-To become a layout artist, you might not have to earn a degree, but undergraduate programs are available if you choose to pursue one.
-If you don't enter an academic program, you'll likely need to find ways to get field experience and build a portfolio.
-The following table contains the core requirements that employers listed in job postings for layout artists in September 2012:
+A degree is not necessary to become a layout artist, but undergraduate programs are available if an individual decides to pursue one.
+Without an academic program, prospective designers will need to find ways to get field experience and build a portfolio.

 |Degree Level||Degree not necessarily required, but most employers prefer associate's or bachelor's degree|